port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/pagerduty.md

 ## Let's Test It

-In this section, we will explore the steps involved in testing the integration of PagerDuty after the creation of an incident.
+In this section, we will display the webhook event data received from PagerDuty when an incident is created or updated and how the entity is finally created in Port using the webhook configuration.

 ### Payload